Alexander-Barth/NCDatasets.jl/README.md

 # Benchmark

-The benchmark loads a variable of the size 1000x500x100 in slices of 1000x500 and compute the maximum of each slice and the average of each maximum over all slices.
+The benchmark loads a variable of the size 1000x500x100 in slices of 1000x500 (applying the scaling of the CF conventions) and computes the maximum of each slice and the average of each maximum over all slices.
 This operation is repeated 100 times.
 The code is available at https://github.com/Alexander-Barth/NCDatasets.jl/tree/master/test/perf .